soyeonjourney/FDU-Parallel-Computing/README.md

 ## Introduction

-This repo is for SOFT130070.01 Parallel Computing.
+This repo is for SOFT130070.01 Parallel Computing Course Projects.